Edsterr/HackCambridge/README.md

 ProductivityPal tm

-An application to quantify your productivity level and compare it with otherdevelopers.
+An application to quantify your productivity level and compare it with other developers.

 Feature list: